-As of now, we have not identified any instances of forced labour or child labour in our activities or supply chains, and thus we have not taken any steps to remediate such occurrences.
+As of now, we have not identified any instances of Forced Labour or Child Labour in our activities or supply chains; however, we have recognized potential inherent risks in these areas which are now under further evaluation.

-PetroTal Corp. and PetroTal Peru S.R.L have an existing grievance mechanism, as described in section 4.2 for identifying adverse impacts.
-If any adverse impacts are identified in the future, we would consider appropriate means of remediation.
-In the event of non-compliance, the Corporation is committed to developing and implementing a corrective plan to improve and remedy the situation.
+PetroTal Corp. and PetroTal Peru S.R.L have an existing grievance mechanism, as described in section 4.3 for identifying adverse impacts.
+Should any adverse impacts be identified in the future, we will consider appropriate remediation measures.
+In the event of non-compliance, the Corporation is committed to developing and implementing a corrective action plan to address and remedy the situation.